-There are two situations for the disconnection between a client and a server:
+There are two causes for the disconnection between a client and a server:

-Network issues cause the disconnection.
+Network issues caused the disconnection.

-The server disconnects initiatively.
+The server disconnected initiatively.

 There are two causes for a server to disconnect initiatively.

 The client has not received packets from the server for a long time.
-Timeout occurs.
+Timeout occurred.

-The amount of the connections exceeds the limitation.
+The amount of connections exceeded the limitation.

 Heartbeat Mechanism

-The CTP uses heartbeat mechanism to confirm that the connection between a client and a server is valid or not.
-If the client does not have messages to receive from the server, the server will send heartbeat packets timely to the client.
-Currently, the heartbeat mechanism is only implemented within the APIs, clients may not know it, so that the OnHeartBeatWarning method will not be invoked.
+The CTP uses the heartbeat mechanism to judge that the connection between a client and a server is valid or not.
+If the server does not have messages to send to the client, the server will send heartbeat packets timely to the client.
+Currently, the heartbeat mechanism is only implemented within the APIs, and clients are not aware of it, so that the OnHeartBeatWarning method will not be invoked.

 Timeout

-Network delay may cause a server disconnects with a client initiatively.
+Network delay may cause a server to disconnect from a client initiatively.

-The default timeouts are 120 seconds for reading, 60 seconds for writing, and 80 seconds for heartbeat.
+The default timeout is 120 seconds for reading, 60 seconds for writing, and 80 seconds for heartbeats.

 When a client and a server are disconnected, the trade API will try to reconnect automatically once per 5 seconds.